fedir/ghstat/ratings.md

 * The most popular project is `scalatra/scalatra`
 * The newest project is `suzaku-io/suzaku`
 * The project with more commits is `lift/framework`
+* The project with biggest average contribution period is `xitrum-framework/xitrum-new`
 * The project with more tags is `skinny-framework/skinny-framework`
 * The project made by most notable top contributors is `scalatra/scalatra`
 * The project with best errors resolving rate is `tumblr/colossus`